-Black mustard that grows in meadows and at the edges of tilled land.
-It needs full sun to grow to perform its best and not tolerate shade well.
+Black mustard grows naturally in meadows and at the edges of tilled land.
+It needs full sun to grow and perform its best and does not tolerate shade well.

-Though it will grow almost anywhere, mustard will do best in moist and loamy but not wet soil.
-It prefers loose, well-draining soil.
+Though it will grow almost anywhere, mustard prefers moist and loamy that is loose, and well-draining.
 The pH range of the soil should fall somewhere between 6 and 7.
 An easy test of your soil can be taken to determine the pH, and you can watch how your plants are doing.
-You can always amend your soil to make your plants happy.

-There is no real magic number on how much water to give.
-Consider your weather and keep it consistently moist without letting it sit in standing water, and it will thrive.
-If your soil is well-draining, you shouldn't be able to drown it.
+There is no magic number on how much water to give.
+Consider your weather and keep it consistently moist without letting the plant sit in standing water, and it will thrive.
+If your soil is well-draining over watering shouldn't become a problem.

 Temperature and Humidity

 Black mustard, like many leafy greens, is a cool season crop which grows best before air temperatures heat up and humidity increases.
-When temperatures are too warm, the plant goes to seed much more quickly with seeds that can ripen much faster and burst, which will lead to you having fields of black mustard in your yard and possibly your neighbor's as well.
+When temperatures are too warm, the plant goes to seed much more quickly with seeds that can ripen much faster and burst.
+This could lead to fields of black mustard in your yard and possibly your neighbor's as well.
 Black mustard does great in USDA Zones 4-7.

-Depending on the richness of your soil, the addition of fertilizer may not be needed but tilling manure into the soil before planting your mustard is going to give your make your mustard extra peppy and really give it a boost.
+Depending on the richness of your soil, the addition of fertilzer may not be needed but tilling manure into the soil before planting is going to give your mustard extra peppy flavor and give it a boost.
 Growing nitrogen fixers like beans and turnips next to your mustard is a good practice since mustard uses a lot of the available nitrogen in soil.